-Do you have dark patches on your forehead, cheeks, nose and chin?
+Do you have dark patches on your forehead, cheeks, nose, and chin?
 Is your skin tone becoming dull and dark?
-If yes then you need to take it serious as it can be melasma – a skin pigmentation disorder.
-Melasma is a common skin condition but is considered toughest to treat pigmentation disorder.
+If yes then you need to take it seriously as it can be melasma – a skin pigmentation disorder.
+Melasma is a common skin condition but is considered the toughest to treat.
 Melasma does not cause any physical harm, but individuals may feel self-conscious about the way it looks and affects facial appearance.
 So, those who suffer from this condition seek its treatment for cosmetic reasons and not for medical reasons.

-Well, when it comes to treating melasma, it is important to get knowledge of exactly what is melasma and what are its causes.
+When it comes to Melasma treatment, it is important to get knowledge of exactly what is melasma and what are its causes?
 This knowledge helps in treating the condition effectively.
-In this article, you will know about the causes and symptoms of melasma and effective treatment options.
+In this article, you will know about the causes and symptoms of melasma and its effective treatment options.

-Melasma is dark discoloration that is found on sun-exposed areas, especially forehead, cheeks, nose, and chin.
-It can also appear on other parts that are exposed to sun including forearms and neck.
-Men can also suffer from this pigmentation disorder but it is more common in women.
-Melasma is basically caused by over production of melanin in the skin.
-Their production may be triggered because of various factors.
+Melasma is a dark discoloration found on sun-exposed areas, especially the forehead, cheeks, nose, and chin.
+It can also appear on other parts that are exposed to sun including the forearms and neck.
+Men can also suffer from this pigmentation disorder but it is more common among women.
+Melasma is basically caused by the overproduction of melanin in the skin.
+Its production can be triggered because of various factors.
 These factors include:

-Many treatment options are available for treating melasma.
-These options include topical medications, laser treatments and skin care treatments.
-Here we will discuss the most effective options for treating melasma.
+Many treatment options are available for melasma.
+These options include topical medications, laser treatments, and skincare treatments.
+Here, we will discuss the most effective options for treating melasma.

-Chemical peels: It is the treatment in which chemicals of different strengths such as glycolic acid, alpha hydroxyl acid, azelaic acid, TCA or phenols are used to peel off the uppermost damaged layer of the skin.
-This way new, lighter and healthier skin is revealed.
-Chemical peels are available in different types and strengths, depending on the strength of chemical used.
-TCA peels and cosmelan mask are mostly used for treating pigmentation disorders.
-Cosmelan mask is suitable for face only, however, TCA peel is beneficial for treating melasma on other parts of body as well.
+Chemical peels: It is the treatment in which chemicals of different strengths such as glycolic acid, alpha hydroxy acid, azelaic acid, TCA, or phenols are used to peel off the uppermost damaged layer of the skin. n this way new, lighter and healthier skin is revealed.
+Chemical peels are available in different types, depending on the strength of the chemicals used.
+TCA peels and cosmelan masks are mostly used for treating pigmentation disorders.
+Cosmelan mask is suitable for the face only.
+However, TCA peel is beneficial for treating melasma on other parts of the body as well.

-Laser treatment: A number of lasers have been used in the treatment of melasma.
-Alexandrite laser is mostly used for treating melasma; however, fractional CO2 laser is also an effective option.
-Laser is effective for breaking down pigment accumulated even in deeper layers of skin.
-It uses intense, focused light to break down dark pigment in the skin.
-When done properly, lasers have best results for melasma treatment.
+Laser treatment: A number of lasers have been used for the treatment of melasma.
+Alexandrite laser is mostly used for treating melasma.
+However, the fractional CO2 laser is also a suitable option.
+Laser is effective in breaking down the pigment that is accumulated even in the deeper layers of skin.
+It uses intense, focused light to break down the dark pigment in the skin.
+When done properly, lasers have the best results for melasma treatment.

 IPL (Intense Pulsed Light) therapy: IPL is the most effective treatment for melasma.
 Unlike lasers, IPL uses intense broadband light to break down the dark pigment and reduce melasma.
-Although, IPL delivers energy to both superficial and deep layers of the skin, the topmost layer is spared from any damage.
-Besides melasma, IPL is also effective for treating freckles and age spots.
+Although IPL delivers energy to both superficial and deep layers of the skin, the topmost layer is spared from any damage.
+Besides melasma, IPL is effective for treating freckles and age spots too.